Jihye Kwon

 Jihye Kwon, Ph.
 D. is an Associate Director for Survey Research at the USC Race and Equity Center where she develops The National Assessment of Collegiate Campus Climates (NACCC) which are quantitative surveys on campus racial climate on student, staff, and faculty administered annually at colleges and universities across the United States.
 She has been leading the developments of faculty survey as well as surveys for Historically Black Colleges and Universities (HBCUs) and Hispanic-Serving Institutions (HSIs).

-Dr. Kwon also holds an Adjunct Assistant Professor position in the Rossier School of Education, where she teaches quantitative and qualitative research methods in the Organizational Change and Leadership (OCL) program, as well as fiscal supports in higher education in the Postsecondary Administration and Student Affairs (PASA) program.
-Dr. Kwon’s research focuses on race and equity issues, survey research, institutional research, and financial issues in higher education.
-She has published in Educational Researcher, Journal of Higher Education, Educational Research, Journal of Student Financial Aid, and Association for Institutional Research Professional File Series.
+Dr. Kwon also holds an Adjunct Professor position in the Rossier School of Education, where she teaches quantitative and qualitative research methods and higher education courses at the Organizational Change and Leadership (OCL), the Postsecondary Administration and Student Affairs (PASA), and the Enrollment Management programs.
+Dr. Kwon’s research focuses on survey research, institutional research, assessment, and financial issues in higher education.
+Her research has been published in Educational Researcher, Journal of Higher Education, Educational Research, Journal of Student Financial Aid, and Community College Journal of Research and Practice.

 Courses Taught